jethrodaniel/jethrodaniel.github.io/readme.md

 Some (relatively) strong opinions:

-- CoffeeScript is beautiful
+- CoffeeScript and Sass are beautiful
-- ES6 is a pain to type
-- JSX is hideous
+- ES6, CSS, and JSX are hideous
 - Webpack is pretty amazing (once you finally get the config working)

 ### deployment